 This healthy pineapple pico de gallo is so quick and easy to make, plus will add so much freshness to tacos, burgers, salads, rice dishes and much more.
 It comes together within 10 minutes, provides tons of nutrients and also is naturally vegan and gluten-free.

 This might sound off season to share a pineapple pico de gallo right now that the weather is cooling down, but I enjoy all sorts of pico de gallo all year long so I decided not to wait for the summer to get this amazing recipe out!

 I made a cucumber pico de gallo already for the blog, which I prep all-the-time, but felt like sharing a fruity pico de gallo this time.
-I make my spicy peach salsa when the stone fruits are in season, but pineapples are available most of the year and perfect for a sweet & spicy recipe.
+I make this spicy peach salsa or this roasted mango habanero salsa when the stone fruits are in season, but pineapples are available most of the year and perfect for a sweet & spicy recipe.

 Actually, this pico de gallo is barely considered a recipe, it is so easy and quick to make!
 It does require some chopping to get the ingredients to a fine texture, but there is no cooking implicated and it comes together within 10 minutes.

 It adds a ton of tropical freshness to buddha bowls, tacos and salads and makes for a healthy but simple dip for tortillas chips.
 Such a healthy addition to get more texture, flavor and color to meals otherwise not that exciting, plus will boost your meal with lots of extra nutrients.
 It can also make for a beautiful final touch to a heavier meal such as burgers or enchiladas.

 And don't be thrown off by the pineapple-tomato combo.
 Adding tropical fruits to a chunky salsa, especially mango or pineapple, brings a huge punch of sweet and tangy flavor to your meal.
 If you have never tried that kind of combo, give it a go, it really works well!

 Salsa vs pico de gallo